AqlaSolutions/AqlaSerializer/README.md

 <b>Will it be compatible with Protobuf-net? </b>

-It will accept Protobuf-net attributes but it's binary format will not be compatible with Google Protocol Buffers.
+It will accept Protobuf-net attributes but its binary format will not be compatible with Google Protocol Buffers.